Hiking Oʻahu's Koʻolau Summit Trail (KST) North to South

 The intersection in the photo below is where the Pyramid Rock Loop leaves the Koʻolau Summit Trail.

-The trail to the left around the windward side is the route to continue along the KST, and the trail to the right is the best and easiest path to continue on to Pyramid Rock.
+The trail to the left around the windward side is the route to continue along the KST, and the trail to the right is the best and easiest path to continue up to Pyramid Rock.

 Mariners Summit

-Kamiloʻiki
+Kamiloʻiki Summit

 The section from Kamiloʻiki to Dead Man’s is more or less one big down and up, with most of the route finding being fairly self-explanatory.